Matching on Generalized Propensity Scores with Continuous Exposures: Asymptotic Properties

-\begin{theorem}[The Order of Bias] Let $N_w$ denote the number of units having exposures within the range of $[w-\delta,w+\delta]$.
-Assume Assumptions 1-3 and A1 hold, if ${\bf C}$ is scalar, the order of the bias of the proposed matching estimator, that is $B_\mu(w)$, is $O\{(\text{max} ((N\delta)^{-1}, \delta)\}$. \end{theorem} Theorem~\ref{theorem1} provides the stochastic order of bias terms in Equation~\ref{decomp}.
-Under the described conditions, the bias term will be asymptotically negligible.
+\begin{theorem}[The Order of Bias] Assume Assumptions 1-4 and the uniform boundedness assumption (S.1 in the Supplementary Materials) hold, if ${\bf C}_j$ is scalar, the order of the bias of the proposed matching estimator, that is $B_\mu(w)$, is $O_p(\text{max}\{(N\delta)^{-1}, \delta\})$. \end{theorem} Theorem~\ref{theorem1} provides the stochastic order of bias terms in Equation~\ref{decomp}.
+Under the given conditions of $\delta$, the bias term will be asymptotically negligible.
 Importantly, the rate is faster than $(N \delta)^{-1/2}$ given $\delta = o(N^{-1/3})$, which guarantees the bias does not dominate the asymptotic behaviors of $\hat{\mu}(w)$.